Who is a Front-End Developer? Complete Guide

 • JavaScript and the DOM

-• Web APIs and Asynchronous Applications
+• Web APIs and asynchronous applications

-• Build Tools, Webpack, and Service Worker
+• Build tools, Webpack, and Service Worker

 Features:

-• You can access to the classroom immediately on enrollment
+• Access the classroom immediately on enrollment

-• Personalized feedback
+• Personalized feedback from reviewers

 • Practical tips and industry best practices